John William Larter: Politics

 Latter was very active in the community and a popular councillor and mayor.

 Australian Natives' Association

 Larter was a foundation member of the Ballarat East Branch No. 128 of the in 1886.
 Although it is numbered branch 128, it was the 100th branch as 28 branches had started twice.
 He was the first Secretary of the branch.
 Locally and with the support of the ANA branch he inspired organised opposition to the alienation of the park in Russel Square.

 In its 21 years the ANA had grown to 10,000 members and had doubled its six over the previous six years.
 The association continued to express members view on national affairs and was arousing a strong interest in federation of the states and a desire to advance Australia.
-In 1991 he wrote a letter on behalf of the Branch and ANA board to the municipal council seeking permission to effect improvements at the Eureka Stockade.
+In 1911, he wrote a letter on behalf of the Branch and ANA board to the municipal council seeking permission to effect improvements at the Eureka Stockade.

-Larter was not a dynamic leader.
-His main contribution to the 1893 conference seems to have been a speech appealing for contributions to a fund for ‘improving and beautifying the site of the Eureka Stockade … the Battlefield of Australian Liberty’ But he fully supported the efforts of other board members like George Wise and Alex Peacock to commit the association to a program of national politics, telling a reporter that ‘We claim to be political so far as wise and liberal legislation is concerned ... the ANA is ... a huge political power [with] an influence born of the strength of its members, and its broad and liberal constitution’.